InaCS/first/README.md

  - second change from ide

- - add change from branch 2
+ - add change from branch 2 lkjhgljhgljhgljhg